mortar-works/mortar-website/src/site/use-cases/ditto.md

 pageImage: IASS_hoopd_hackney_01d.png
 homepageImage: ditto-detail02.png
 description: |-
   Ditto is our Digital Triage Tool.
-Create dynamic and intelligent  assessing the needs of users and navigating to appropriate services and resources.
+Ditto provides dynamic and intelligent assessment of user needs and navigates them to appropriate services and resources.

 order: 2
 ---